niklaskoopmann/lego-mars-rover/Scripts/README.md

 ## List of dependencies per module

 ### Actuator Control
-- BrickPi3 Python library
+- BrickPi3 Python library (included in Raspbian for Robots)

 ### Camera Feed
-- PixyCam2 Python library (partially included at the moment)
+- PiCamera Python library for use with original Cam V2

 ### Text To Speech
 - pyttsx3